Best mechatronics bachelor's programs ranked (2026)

 The most common funding sources for bachelor's mechatronics candidates:

-Federal Pell Grant (typically not at private universities; common at public state universities)
+- Federal Pell Grant (typically not at private universities; common at public state universities)

-Federal Direct Subsidized and Unsubsidized Loans
+- Federal Direct Subsidized and Unsubsidized Loans

-Federal Direct PLUS Loans for parents
+- Federal Direct PLUS Loans for parents

-State-resident tuition discounts at public universities
+- State-resident tuition discounts at public universities

-Merit scholarships (institutional + external like Society of Manufacturing Engineers)
+- Merit scholarships (institutional + external like Society of Manufacturing Engineers)

-GI Bill (Post-9/11 covers in-state public tuition plus housing allowance)
+- GI Bill (Post-9/11 covers in-state public tuition plus housing allowance)

-ROTC scholarships (full tuition for engineering majors in exchange for military service commitment)
+- ROTC scholarships (full tuition for engineering majors in exchange for military service commitment)

-Time to credential & starting pay
+Mechatronics bachelor's: time to credential & starting pay

 How long it takes